 |

-All files receive a selected output curve prior to exposure.
-These custom curves allow the
+prior to exposure.
+These custom curves

-LVT to produce negatives that will print easily to a selected media.
-The intent is to bridge and
+negatives that will print easily to a

-match the screen image to the final print image.
+the screen image to the final print

 |